 Some people might argue that the more intricate look of traditional brickwork is just the style preference of yesteryear, but that notion misses the mark.
 The reality comes down to economics, at least in part.
 Once upon a time, the cost of labour to install brick was 1/3 of total job cost.
 These days labour costs 2/3 of the total cost.
 This shift pushes projects towards simpler, less sophisticated visual results, but this doesn’t seem wise to me.
 Since the extra cost of more skilful brickwork is spread out over many decades, it amounts to nothing significant at all over the long haul.
 As usual with so many things in life, looking beyond ourselves and our own timelines is part of making beautiful things happen.

 Steve Maxwell gets excited about things as simple as bricks.
-Visit https://baileylineroad.com/classic-brick/ to learn more about the details behind beautiful brickwork.
+Learn more about brickwork on his website.